academic

 Trade-offs between clonal & sexual reproduction

 Clonality is very common in flowering plants, but its consequences for sexual reproduction have rarely been explored.
 While clonal growth can increase the number of flowers a plant produces it may also limit reproductive success through pollen discounting (reduction in pollen exported to adjacent clones) and pollen limitation (failure of outside pollen to reach the centre of a clone).
 Using clones of domestic apple (Malus x domestica) that ranged from 1 to 5 orchard rows wide, we found that the patterns of siring success were consistent with the presence of pollen discounting, but we failed to detect evidence for pollen limitation.
+The results suggest that paternal function may be more sensitive to the effects of clonality than female function.

 Temporal separation of gender